junchao530/ess-site/content/english/news/first-year-representative-applications-are-now-open.md

-+++
-author = "ESS"
-bg_image = "images/fyr_tryouts.jpg"
-categories = nil
+---
+author: ESS
+bg_image: images/fyr_tryouts.jpg
+categories:
-date = 2020-09-03T06:00:00Z
+date: 2020-09-03T06:00:00Z
-description = "Join ESS as a First Year Representative!" image = "images/blog/ess-discord.jpg" tags = nil title = "First Year Representative Applications Are Now Open!" type = "post"
+title: First Year Representative Applications Are Now Open!

-+++
+image: images/blog/fyr_tryouts.jpg
+tags:
+description: Join ESS as a First Year Representative!
+type: post

+---
 ESS selects 8 First Year Representatives (FYRs) each year to become a part of council (2 per block), and take on various duties pertaining to ESS.
 The main responsibility of the FYR are including but not limited to:

 * Liaising between ESS and first year student body